SAP/odata-vocabularies/docs/v2-annotations.md

       <td>lower-boundary</td>
       <td>-</td>
       <td>
-        <div>A property holding the upper boundary of a value range includes this attribute.
+        A property holding the upper boundary of a value range includes this attribute.
 The value of this attribute is always the name of another property in the same type.
-It points to the property holding the related lower boundary.</div>
+It points to the property holding the related lower boundary.
       </td>
     </tr>
     <tr>
       <td>upper-boundary</td>
       <td>-</td>
       <td>
-        <div>A property holding the lower boundary of a value range includes this attribute.
+        A property holding the lower boundary of a value range includes this attribute.
 The value of this attribute is always the name of another property in the same type.
-It points to the property holding the related upper boundary.</div>
+It points to the property holding the related upper boundary.
       </td>
     </tr>
     <tr>